20 Idioms Related to Books and Reading (with Meanings & Natural Examples)

 Meaning: something that holds cherished recollections.

-- Each page of the yearbook is a book of memories for the graduating class.
+• The yearbook became a book of memories for the class.

-Meaning: used to describe something or someone that conceals a wealth of hidden knowledge or mysteries.
+Meaning: a person or place full of hidden knowledge or mysteries.

 Bookworm